ananthvk/db/README.md

 </p>

 # PineDB
-The goal of this project is to build an efficient KV (Key-Value) store with persistence in C++, with efficient retrieval using B Trees.
+The goal of this project is to build an efficient record store with persistence in C++, with efficient retrieval using B Trees.
+This projects aims to build a simplified version of a SQL database as an academic exercise.

 Further goals include building a Query manager, concurrency control and supporting multithreading(the current implementation is single threaded)